c64cryptoboy/ChiptuneSAK/docs/examples.rst

    :alt: Original Chopin waltz excerpt
    :align: center

-This except could not be rendered using many chiptunes tools that cannot do triplets.
+This except could not be processed by tools that only allow binary note divisions.
 But if we modulate by a factor of 3/2, the excerpt becomes:

 .. image:: _images/chopin_waltz_mod.png
    :width: 800px